 Black tea has a plethora of health benefits and in some respects is more effective than green tea.
 Drinking black tea regularly might help you prevent atherosclerosis, as the beverage slows down cholesterol liver synthesis.
 Additionally, the serum levels in black tea are higher than in the green one.
-Some evidence also suggests that black tea reduces the risk of cancers.
-Broadly speaking, the tea has anti-inflammatory and antioxidant effects, similarly to the green type.
+Some evidence also suggests that black tea could reduce the risk of cancers.
+Broadly speaking, tea has anti-inflammatory and antioxidant effects, similarly to the green type.
 That is why some researchers speculate that the drink ingestion might be helpful in dealing with such age-related diseases as Alzheimer’s and Parkinson’s diseases.
-In fact, black tea mitigates the degeneration of dopamine neurons (21).
+In fact, black tea could mitigate the degeneration of dopamine neurons (21).

 Is black tea good for those who fast?

-Black tea is a perfect beverage for people who fast, as it is low in calories.
-Thus, substituting sweetened, high-calorie beverages with it will reduce your calorie intake and help you lose weight (22).
+Black tea is a perfect beverage for people who fast, as it has a low calorie content .
+Thus, substituting sweetened, high-calorie beverages with it will reduce your calorie intake and should help you lose weight (22).
 In comparison, 12 oz. of the Pepsi soda contains 150 mg of calories, which is about twice more than in a cup of black tea (6).
 Accordingly, in no way does black tea break a fast or make you gain weight.
 On the contrary, it is an integral part of the weight loss process.

 How can herbal tea contribute to your health during a fast?